Fruit Further Developing

 |Class:||Plants (Plantae) - Land Plants (Charophyta) - Land Plants (Equisetopsida) - Shrubs & Bushes|

 |This Photo:||Dried Flower, Fruit Forming|

-Thank you Andrew Allanson for identifying this species for us
+Thank you Andrew Allanson for identifying and Alan Dandie for confirming the id of this species for us

 General Species Information: